jrief/django-websocket-redis/README.md

   to control all open websockets.
 * Full control over the main loop during development, so Django can be started as usual with ``./manage.py runserver``.
-* No dependencies to any other micro-framework, such as Tornado, Flask, Bottle or Node.js.
+* No dependencies to any other micro-framework, such as Tornado, Flask or Node.js.
 * The only additional requirement is a running instance of Redis.

 Build status